Aurelien-Pelissier/Feature-Selection-as-Reinforcement-Learning/README.md

 To know which feature to add, we consider the one maximizing its g-RAVE score.
 The g-RAVE score of feature *f* is defined as the average reward over all final node *F* containing *f*

-#### The stopping feature

-For each node, we also consider the stopping feature *fs*:
-It allows the bandit phase to stop at the current node instead of adding new features.

 ### Random phase